On-Campus Activities Risk Assessment and Emergency Planning

-This guideline is intended to assist event coordinators acting on behalf of the university in identifying, addressing, and minimizing risks related to all activities occurring on university property.
-This information applies to all university and non-university sponsored events.
+This information is intended to assist event coordinators acting on behalf of the university in identifying, addressing, and minimizing risks related to all activities occurring on university property.
 Events on campus vary according to relative hazards and risk exposure for both the participants and the university.
 Academic activities should be reviewed in accordance with the appropriate academic review processes and may include University Risk Management (URM) review as indicated.

 Responsibility and Accountability

 Each event requires pre-planning to ensure appropriate decisions are made with respect to reasonableness of risk.
 Proper planning includes consideration of potential hazards such as number of attendees, indoor or outdoor venues, use of alcohol, types of activities, parking, security, etc.